AdobeDocs/adobeio-auth/OAuth2.0Endpoints/samples/adobe-auth-python/readme.md

-# Adobe OAuth 2.0 Example: Python
+# OAuth 2.0 Example: Python

 This sample app will show you how to implement Adobe OAuth 2.0 in Python using the Flask framework.